laurenchen0631/English-Learning/category/common_phrase.md

 	- The rescue plan is expe1cted to cost upwards of $10 billion.
 	- This melancholy man wrote upwards of twenty plays during the 1920`s alone and earned Pulitzer Prizes for three

+## Value
+* the bottom fall out of sth ..的價值跌落谷底 == The value of something reached a lower point or collapsed entirely.
+	- Once the bottom fell out of the housing market, I knew I'd be stuck with a bad investment—or sell the house for a significant loss.

 ## Degree
 + in part 在某種程度上 == To some extent though not entirely.
 	- Natufian culture developed somewhat differently in different regions, in part because of differences in the types and amount of food available from place to place.